 A full range of local services is available within the Estate including good quality restaurants, hotels and inns.
 A wide choice of comfortable, self-catering cottages and farmhouse B&B's ensures a good selection of places to stay, where you can be sure of a warm reception.
 The community welcomes visitors and traditional courtesies remain, in an area where there is still a sense of peace and quiet that is fast disapperaing elsewhere.

 Visitors are welcome to share this peaceful countryside and we hope you will enjoy exploring Glenlivet.

-A new mountain bike trail centre will be opening in Summer 2013 offering a blue and red route catering for cyclists of a wide range of abilities.
+A new mountain bike trail centre and cafe opened in 2013 offering a blue and red route catering for cyclists of a wide range of abilities.
 The trails total 21km and the red route will offer some of the longest sustained downhill singletrack in the UK.
 The blue route is suitable for families.